 - Your employer must also have liability insurance to cover anything that happens, in case you seek compensation for what happened.
 The insurance will cover the outcome of any claim you or someone else may make.

 - Responsibilities also include the provision of first aid equipment and someone who oversees this.
 The provision of ample first aiders for the size of the business is also a priority.

 - Your employer must also adhere to RIDDOR – the Reporting of Injuries, Diseases, and Dangerous Occurrences Regulations.
 Deaths, near-misses, and specified serious injuries must be reported in accordance with these regulations.

-What about taking time off work after being involved in a work accident?
+Taking time off work after being involved in a work accident

 This is something many people are concerned about.
 However, you should not be at risk of losing out financially, or of losing your job, because of being injured in a work-based accident that was not your fault.
 You must be allowed to seek medical treatment if required, if first aid is not sufficient, and you must receive appropriate time off to recover from your injuries.
 Additionally, statutory sick pay should be paid to you, or sick pay as stated in your contract of employment.

 When you go to work, you expect to do your job safely, and without any risk of injury.
 We’ve spoken about your employer’s responsibilities already, but we could also mention the importance of their duty of care towards their employees.
 A duty of care means they must take all possible steps to ensure the workplace is safe, and that there are no risks, hazards, or other issues that could potentially lead to injury or illness for any employee.
 Accidents can still happen, of course, but they should be minimised as much as possible.
 Sometimes, things do happen that could never have been foreseen or prevented, but most accidents in the workplace are entirely preventable.